forem/IRL.DEV/README.md

 npm i
 ```

 Set up a link to your development database.
 [Here](https://airtable.com/shrbYFEryJW3xEJYo) is the database, click the `copy base` button.

+If you haven't generated you API key already go to https://airtable.com/account and generate your Airtable API key now.

 Then, go to your copied base and look at its API documentation.
 If you go to the `help` button on the top right, and click on `API documentation`.
-Go to the `node.js` tab.
+Go to the `node.js` or `JavaScript` tab.
 You should see a line of code that looks like this:

 ```js
 const base = require("airtable").base("your_base_id")
 ```

-Copy the id from the `base` method.
+Click on `show API key` checkbox in the top right then copy the id from the `base` method.

 Create an `.env` file with two variables.
 Set the `GATSBY_AIRTABLE_BASE` to your base key.